 Another 48 words (3 lines of text) are included under the topic Early Borradale Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Borradale family to the New World and Oceana
+Migration of the Borradale family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Borradale or a variant listed above: a number of settlers who arrived in the New World by the 19th century.